IvelinDB/Caeser-Cipher/README.md

 # Caeser-Cipher

-A tiny project built with Python.
+A tiny project built with Python that encrypts and decrypts text using the classic Caesar shift

 FEATURES: